Lanovaz/shattered-glass/README.md

     analysis and traffic analysis.

-Information Sharding is built upon ideas from cryptography, erasure coding, and distributed computing.
+Information Sharding is built upon ideas from cryptography, erasure coding, distributed computing, and git.
 I believe five aspects of Information Sharding are unique to this ShatteredGlass specification:

 1. The definition of “*Information Sharding*”.